hostoo/hostoo-cache/readme.txt

 LSCWP includes additional optimization features, such as Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 Push, CDN Support, Browser Cache, Object Cache, Lazy Load for Images, and Image Optimization!
 These features do not require the use of a LiteSpeed web server.

-= Is the LiteSpeed Cache Plugin for WordPress free? =
+= Is the Hostoo Cache Plugin for WordPress free? =

 Yes, LSCWP will always be free and open source.
 That said, a LiteSpeed server is required for the cache features, and there are fees associated with some LiteSpeed server editions.
 Some of the premium online services provided through QUIC.cloud (CDN Service, Image Optimization, Critical CSS, Low-Quality Image Placeholder, etc.) require payment at certain usage levels.
 You can learn more about what these services cost, and what levels of service are free, on [your QUIC.cloud dashboard](https://my.quic.cloud).